DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 # **Digital Method of the Month: Text Analysis**

+An introduction to text analysis tools, formats and considerations

-10 February 2025
+9 February 2026

 Edinburgh Futures Institute

+Alex Crest.
+Archaeology PhD Student

 ## **Schedule**

-12:00 Housekeeping (5 minutes)
+12:00 Housekeeping and Introductions

 12:05 Overview of this text analysis session (5 minutes)

-12:10 Round of introductions (10 minutes)

-12:20 Text analysis (35 minutes)
+12:10 Text analysis (45 minutes)

 12:55 Wrap up (5 minutes)

 ## **What is quantitative text analysis?**

-The computational exploration of language and linguistic features in textual data
+The computational exploration of language and linguistic features in textual data.

-Datasets can be _structured_ or _unstructured_:

--Structured data contains an observable organisational pattern (e.g. could be stored in a spreadsheet or database: multiple choice survey results, library metadata, census data)

--Unstructured data does not (digitised novels by Jane Austen, transcribed interviews, open-ended survey results)
+This can include assigning numerical values to texts that gauge sentiment, to understanding common words and phrases and bundling these into topics, to detecting associated terms that occur alongside a common key term to see how meaning changes in different contexts.

 ## **Why would I use text analysis?**

+To answer specific research questions

 To summarize HUGE amounts of text